KinjuuuWrites/packaging-reusable-code/README.md

 };
 ```

-You'll see that this package doesn't officially have any entry point or an express server initialized.
-I didn't even install or use the `express` here.
-This is because I'm just focusing and developing the middlewares as a standalone package and not the entire server here
+You'll see that this package doesn't _officially_ have any entry point or an express server initialized.
+We didn't even install or use the `express` here.
+This is because we're just focusing and developing the middlewares as a standalone package and not the entire server here

 Finally the package.json file to complete the project: